AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/AccGTrack.md

 h.
 For each of the **5 trials per case**, release the glider from rest at the $s_1$ position.
 Measure and record the start time $t_1$ and end time $t_0$ to determine transit time $\Delta t$ from release at the top to bottom of the airtrack.
 Calculate the value of $g$ for this trial.

+10. For each the four cases:
+- Calculate the average of the measured $g$
+- Calculate the standard deviation of the measured $g$
+- Calculate the differences between your average $g$ and the accepted value of $g$

+1. Also, using data from all trials from all the cases:
+- Calculate the average of the measured $g$.
+- Calculate the standard deviation of the measured $g$.
+- Calculate the differences between your average $g$ and the accepted value of $g$

 ## Post-Lab Submission --- Interpretation of Results